nighterrors/_REPO-56A4F_General_/.github/ISSUE_TEMPLATE/bug_report.md

 If you have a suggestion, how to fix this bug, leave it here. - Thanks!))

 ### Platform
-((Please enter affected platforms, one per line.
+((Please enter affected platforms and versions, one per line.

 - Fill in the table as detailed as you can.
 - You can add new rows by copy-pasting the last empty row.